Boltzmann's entropy formula: Introduction of the natural logarithm

+is a product, it is easiest to determine the minimum of its logarithm, …”

+Therefore, by making the denominator small, he maximizes the number of states.
+So to simplify the product of the factorials, he uses their natural logarithm to add them.
+This is the reason for the natural logarithm in Boltzmann’s entropy formula.

 Generalization

 Boltzmann's formula applies to microstates of a system, each possible microstate of which is presumed to be equally probable.

 But in thermodynamics, the universe is divided into a system of interest, plus its surroundings; then the entropy of Boltzmann's microscopically specified system can be identified with the system entropy in classical thermodynamics.
 The microstates of such a thermodynamic system are not equally probable—for example, high energy microstates are less probable than low energy microstates for a thermodynamic system kept at a fixed temperature by allowing contact with a heat bath.

-For thermodynamic systems where microstates of the system may not have equal probabilities, the appropriate generalization, called the Gibbs entropy, is:
+For thermodynamic systems where microstates of the system may not have equal probabilities, the appropriate generalization, called the Gibbs entropy formula, is:

 This reduces to equation ((1)) if the probabilities pi are all equal.

 Boltzmann used a $\rho\ln\rho$ formula as early as 1866.
 He interpreted ρ as a density in phase space—without mentioning probability—but since this satisfies the axiomatic definition of a probability measure we can retrospectively interpret it as a probability anyway.
 Gibbs gave an explicitly probabilistic interpretation in 1878.